JML Tutorial - Assert statements (assert and check)

 statements are ignored at runtime, unless explicitly enabled.

-When enabled (cf. the Java -ea or -esa runtime option) a Java program will
+When enabled (using the virtual machine’s -ea or -esa runtime option)

-throw an AssertionError if the predicate in the Java assert statement
+a Java program will throw an AssertionError if the predicate

 // openjml --esc T_assert3.java